Summer Study, Research, and Presentation Opportunities

 The Columbia Economic Review publishes essays by undergraduate with an issue each semester.
 It is published by students at Columbia University.

 Summer Opportunities for Undergraduates

 American Economic Association Summer Program and Minority Scholarship Program

 The American Economic Association's Summer Program and Minority Scholarship Program is now based at the University of New Mexico.
 A program begun in 1974, the AEA Summer Program seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics, and conduct research with prominent faculty.

-The AEA established the Pipeline Project to support under-represented minorities in entering and/or completing doctorate degrees in economics.
-Pipeline matches African-American, Latino, and Native American economics Ph.D. students with mentors in the field, and also facilitates networking between minority economists and students at all stages of the educational pipeline.
-This Pipeline website has more information, current and past participants, mentors, Pipeline conferences, resources for economists and students, and other helpful information about minorities in the field of economics.
+The AEA established the Mentoring Program to support under-represented minorities in entering and/or completing doctorate degrees in economics.
+Mentoring Program matches African-American, Latino, and Native American economics Ph.D. students with mentors in the field, and also facilitates networking between minority economists and students at all stages of the educational pipeline.
+This website has more information, current and past participants, mentors, conferences, resources for economists and students, and other helpful information about minorities in the field of economics.

 Contests for Students